-The recent announcement made by the Town of Didsbury to essentially double the size of our existing facility will ensure that the already long-standing legacy of library services and programs within our community will continue well into the future.
+The Didsbury Municipal Library has a longstanding history in Central Alberta of providing excellent service to the community.
 Established in 1908 by Didsbury Councillors and business people, the Didsbury Free Library was the first town in Alberta to earn a grant under the Public Libraries Act, granted by Premier Rutherford in 1909.

 Over the years, it has become increasingly apparent that our community requires a larger facility to meet the needs of our residents.
 In the past five years alone, the demand for library services has steadily increased.
 Between 2013 and 2018, cardholders increased by 7%, visitation grew 8%, and program attendance soared 104%.